christianhelms/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+Relational typically calls for you to learn the language that pertains to the Relational Database; however, SQL queries those database and you don't have to know the language the actual database was made in.
+It makes it much easier without actually losing much if any versatility.

 - [ ] Why do tables need a `primary key`?
+It ensures row-level accessability while also ensuring uniqueness within the table on that column at least.
+Each table can only have one primary key.
+The primary key; however, can consist of one or many columns.

 - [ ] What is the name given to a table column that references the primary key on another table.
+Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+A many-to-many relationship occurs when multiple records in a table are associated with multiple records in another table.

 ## Minimum Viable Product